-Around millions of users experiencing the Android operating system all over the world and this count improving day by day which shows the demand for Android system.
-There are few reasons for this popularity
+Around millions of users experiencing the Android operating system all over the world and this count improving day by day which shows the demand for the Android system.
+There are a few reasons for this popularity

 - Number of Android phones available in the market